endo5501/LaboMachineTable/memory-bank/techContext.md

-# Technical Context: NcReserve
+# Technical Context: LaboMachineTable

 ## Technology Stack

-NcReserve is built using a modern JavaScript stack with the following core technologies:
+LaboMachineTable is built using a modern JavaScript stack with the following core technologies:

 ### Frontend
 - **JavaScript**: Core programming language